apollographql/apollo-client/docs/source/api/react-apollo.md

 })(MyComponent);
 ```

-<h3 id="graphql-mutation-options-refetchQueries">`options.refetchQueries`</h3>
+### `options.refetchQueries`

 Sometimes when you make a mutation you also want to update the data in your queries so that your users may see an up-to-date user interface.
-There are more fine-grained ways to update the data in your cache which include [`options.updateQueries`](#graphql-mutation-options-updateQueries), and [`options.update`](#graphql-mutation-options-update).
+There are more fine-grained ways to update the data in your cache which include [`options.updateQueries`][], and [`options.update`][].
 However, you can update the data in your cache more reliably at the cost of efficiency by using `options.refetchQueries`.

 `options.refetchQueries` will execute one or more queries using your network interface and will then normalize the results of those queries into your cache.
 Allowing you to potentially refetch queries you had fetched before, or fetch brand new queries.